agenttop: htop for AI coding agents

 agenttop --install-hooks

 The hook is a standalone Python script with zero dependencies — just the standard library.
-It scans tool results from Bash, Read, Grep, Glob, WebFetch, and WebSearch (the tools that can return external content) against a set of regex patterns for:
+It scans tool results from Bash, Read, Grep, Glob, WebFetch, and WebSearch against a set of regex patterns.

 If any pattern matches, the hook exits with code 2 and the tool result is replaced with an error message.
 The agent never sees the malicious content.